 Ah, to be an organic farmer.
 There’s only so much you can do to combat diseases.
 This is why organic, heirloom tomatoes cost $7 per pound.

 Then again there’s nothing you can do to prevent Mother Nature from sticking her nose into your business.
-Take, for example, the 80 foot tree that decided to come crashing down across our driveway on Tuesday night, smashing through our fence and taking DSC00072out some kale and strawberries.
+Take, for example, the 80 foot tree that decided to come crashing down across our driveway on Tuesday night, smashing through our fence and taking out some kale and strawberries.
 As if that weren’t inconvenient enough, the tree also knocked out the power, phone, and DSL service on the night before our CSA deliveries.
 Thankfully, Snohomish PUD was out in a jiffy and had the power restored by the wee hours of the morning.

 When this kind of stuff gets me down, I like to look at the gallery of photos that I’ve compiled thus far into our season.
 It’s a good reminder that we’ve grown some incredible stuff, despite our recent losses.
 Do seasoned farmers just get used to this kind of stuff?
 I hope that I never get so hardened that I stop wincing at the sight of spoiled tomatoes lying scattered in the field.